Information about Functional Analysis - Part 12

 300 00:07:54,950 –> 00:07:56,579 So let’s choose X as an inner

-301 00:07:56,589 –> 00:07:58,130 product space where we already
+301 00:07:56,589 –> 00:07:58,130 product space, where we already

 302 00:07:58,140 –> 00:07:59,910 know it’s also a metric

-303 00:07:59,920 –> 00:08:00,470 space.
+303 00:07:59,920 –> 00:08:00,470 space

-304 00:08:01,049 –> 00:08:02,369 And why should we just the
+304 00:08:01,049 –> 00:08:02,369 and Y should just be the

 305 00:08:02,380 –> 00:08:04,089 complex numbers with the